HemanthYarlagadda3/Shell-scripting/Readme.md

    [ ! -d "$DIR" ] → checks if the given path is NOT a directory. find "$DIR" -maxdepth 1 -type f → searches inside the given directory ($DIR), but only at the first level (not going into subfolders).
 It lists only files (-type f).

+Day 6

+For userinput related files read command is case sensitive.